+Year 10 is the commencement of GCSE and BTEC qualifications.
+Students will sit practice examinations using past exam papers.
+This is to replicate real examination conditions.
 Examination timetables will be published approximately a month prior to exams.
 Students will need to check the exam notice board in the forum for seating plan information.

-Mock Exam results will be provided to students after a formal assembly.
+Mock exam results will be provided to students after a formal assembly.
 They will be supported by CIEAG advisers and form tutors when talking through next steps.
 Bespoke action plans will support with further improvements for subsequent exams.

 Students are given log-in information at the start of year They are encouraged to complete the daily goals for maths, English and science each day.
 Each week, prizes are awarded to students who have high levels of engagement on these platforms.